o3de/o3de.org/content/docs/tools-ui/patterns/error/components/text-input-validation.md

 Text input validation is the process in which a system checks if the user provides the correct information.
 For invalid text, effective notification messages help the user understand the issue and how to resolve it.

-The message must appear only after the user interacts with the field.
+The system validates text inputs and displays a notification only after the user interacts with the input field.
 If they input incorrect data, inform the user on what has happened by displaying the appropriate icon by the input field.
-In addition, provide further information in a tooltip, which appears when the user hovers over the input field.
+You can also provide further information in a tooltip, which appears when the user hovers over the input field.

 **Example**

 ![Input Validation Error or Failure](/images/tools-ui/text-input-validation/text-input-validation.png)

 ## Error/failure icon